ben-daugherty/My_Library_Project/README.md

 From the 'Edit' page for instance, you can either get back to the Library page by editing a title and clicking save, or clicking
 'Back to List'.
 The other CRUD app pages work in a similar way.

+Please use the solution version '01' if it gives you an option.